alejandrogallo/gfcc/README.md

 # Green’s Function Coupled Cluster Library (GFCCLib) v.
 1.0

-Prototype code for the GFCC library.
+GFCCLib is designed for the Green's function calculation of molecular system at the coupled-cluster level.
+The library is developed in the C++ programming language with a framework that enables scalability (via scalable design of the algorithm), efficiency via multi-layer parallelism, memory management, and scheduling of tensor operations, and flexibility by providing a long-term sustainable platform for development of methods in this area on machines ranging from workstations to modern supercomputers.

 Installation instructions can be found [here](docs/install.md)

+FAQ entries at [FAQ.md](docs/FAQ.md)

 Document describing the code:  [gfcclib.pdf](docs/gfcclib.pdf)

-FAQ entries at [FAQ.md](docs/FAQ.md)

 Changelog at [ChangeLog.md](ChangeLog.md)